Why Access to Nutrition Initiative’s New Strategy Aims to Transform Markets for Healthier Food

 When viewed through a 20th century lens and via capital markets, the food system is largely working.
 However, the food system simultaneously fails most of us, especially the most vulnerable.
 It ignores externalities, promotes waste, leads to inequitable access and proliferates the market with unhealthy foods driven by profits rather than health.

 Although annual global food consumption costs are $9 trillion, the estimated hidden costs are more than twice this at $20 trillion.
 The costs to human life due to unhealthy diets is $11 trillion followed by environmental costs of $7 trillion.
 Further, the failures of the food system leave 149 million children under the age of five stunted, 45 million wasted, and hundreds of millions deficient in essential vitamins and minerals.
-Laslty, more than one billion people worldwide are living with obesity – 650 million adults, 340 million adolescents and 39 million children.
+Lastly, more than one billion people worldwide are living with obesity – 650 million adults, 340 million adolescents and 39 million children.

 Food markets must be urgently transformed so that equitable access to healthier, affordable products becomes the norm.
-ATNI aims to help.
+ATNi aims to help.

-ATNI exists for the sole purpose of transforming markets for affordable nutrition.
+ATNi exists for the sole purpose of transforming markets for affordable nutrition.
 Our vision is a world where markets contribute to providing access to nutritious and affordable diets for all, preventing deaths and illness from diet-related diseases.

-The new five-year strategy (2023-2027) aims to position ATNI as a major driver of (formal) market transformation.
+The new five-year strategy (2023-2027) aims to position ATNi as a major driver of (formal) market transformation.
 We want to see at least half of all food & beverage sales derived from healthy products by 2030, contributing to healthy diets for all.

-There has been progress over the last ten years of ATNI engagement with the largest 25 food and beverage (F&B) manufacturers.
-Since ATNI’s first Global Index in 2013, more than half of the companies assessed (14) have adopted criteria or nutrient profiling models to define the healthiness of products.
+There has been progress over the last ten years of ATNi engagement with the largest 25 food and beverage (F&B) manufacturers.
+Since ATNi’s first Global Index in 2013, more than half of the companies assessed (14) have adopted criteria or nutrient profiling models to define the healthiness of products.
 Nine companies have improved the healthiness of their product portfolios.
 Two of the largest manufacturers agreed in 2022 to benchmark and publish the healthiness of their portfolios using internationally recognized nutrient profile models.
 Thirteen companies have strengthened their nutrition policies and management systems.
 Six manufacturers have adopted interpretive labelling schemes.

-However, based on ATNI global data on approximately 40,000 products from these manufacturers, 69% do not meet healthy standards when assessed against the Health Star Rating system.
+However, based on ATNi global data on approximately 40,000 products from these manufacturers, 69% do not meet healthy standards when assessed against the Health Star Rating system.
 What’s more, none of the large manufacturers of baby food are fully compliant with the International Code on the Marketing of Breastmilk Substitutes.

 We still have a very long way to go to hold companies to account.

-For the development of ATNI’s new strategy, we asked, “What will drive impact”?
+For the development of ATNi’s new strategy, we asked, “What will drive impact”?
 We looked at what’s worked and what has not, and tried to identify any critical levers which were missing in our approach to date.
-ATNI (its staff and Board) carefully considered an independent impact review of ATNI published in June 2022.
+ATNi (its staff and Board) carefully considered an independent impact review of ATNi published in June 2022.
 Between July and December 2022, we consulted with over a dozen donors and partners.

 What is clear: now is not the time to capitulate.
 Accountability of the private sector and engagement with the industry is needed more than ever.
 To build more accountability and drive impact we need to develop and implement multiple levers of change: smarter benchmarking data, more intentional nutrition-sensitive investments and better formulation of policy.